- Introduction to Research

 - Ulrichsweb.
 To determine if a particular journal is peer-reviewed, enter the title or ISSN in the search box.
 In the results of your search, the symbol of a basketball referee's shirt beside the journal title indicates that it is peer-reviewed (refereed).

 Study Skills offer a range of on-campus workshops, tutorials and consultations.
-In addition, their online Student Learning Resources provide downloadable handouts and advice on a huge range of academic skills, including:
+In addition, their online Study Help resources provide downloadable handouts and advice on a huge range of academic skills, including:

 - Study and time management